cds-astro/fitsrs/README.md

 License
 -------

-fitsrs has the double the MIT/Apache-2.0 license.
+fitsrs has the double license MIT/Apache-2.0.

-It uses code adapted from the famous [CFITSIO](https://github.com/HEASARC/cfitsio/blob/main/licenses/License.txt) library.Especially the RICE compression/decompression source code has been ported from the original cfitsio [code](https://github.com/HEASARC/cfitsio/blob/main/ricecomp.c) to Rust.
+It uses code adapted from the famous [CFITSIO](https://github.com/HEASARC/cfitsio/blob/main/licenses/License.txt) library.
+Especially the RICE decompression source code has been ported from the original cfitsio [code](https://github.com/HEASARC/cfitsio/blob/main/ricecomp.c) to Rust.

 Example
 ----------